 HAZARDOUS MATERIALS SPECIALIST

 Do you have proven experience performing hazardous materials or fire preventions enforcement duties?
-The City of Ventura is accepting applications for a Hazardous Materials Specialist vacancy on the collaborative Fire Prevention team in the /Fire Department.
+The City of Ventura is accepting applications for a Hazardous Materials Specialist vacancy on the collaborative Fire Prevention team in the Fire Department.
 To be considered for this exciting career opportunity, apply online at www.cityofventura.ca.gov/jobs as soon as possible as this recruitment may close at any time.
 Applications received by 9/2/19 will be considered for the first round of departmental selection interviews.
 Any applications received after 9/2/19 will be reviewed as needed until the recruitment has closed.

 Under general supervision, to perform technical and specialized inspections and investigative work in the area of hazardous materials control and fire prevention; to review and approve hazardous materials, fire protection, and other plans and specifications; and conduct hazardous materials and fire prevention inspections.
 This is a civilian, non-safety position.